Substance Abuse - What Drives Alcohol Addiction

 “We’re trying to figure out what exactly is responsible for the alcohol drinking behavior and the escalation in alcohol drinking behavior and alcoholism, and then try to find drugs that directly target those mechanisms.”

-Anxiety relief is one cause for alcohol abuse.
-But another major cause could also be, simply, pleasure.
+Anxiety relief is one cause for alcohol substance abuse.
+But another major substance abuse cause could also be, simply, pleasure.
 Is that possible?
 Can someone who starts drinking just because it makes them feel good go on to abuse or become dependent on alcohol?

 The euphoric effects of alcohol and most other abused drugs are associated with the amount of the neurotransmitter dopamine in the brain synapses.
 Virtually all abused substances elevate “extracellular” dopamine levels in the nucleus accumbens and other brain regions, but they do it in different ways.